 In addition, you can also author scientific papers with reference lists and citations.
 The automatic index creation is a unique feature that you will only find on LyX.
 With its advanced mathematical tools, you can visually drag and drop equations and edit them right there.

 You also have access to many algorithms, theorems, and arrays of equations.
 Having said that, what I love about it is that how easy it’s to create LaTeX documents without worrying about formatting details or design attributes.
 Simply put, if you are new to LaTeX word processing and want to create scientific documents, opt for LyX and it will take you right home.
+It’s a solid LaTeX editor for Ubuntu, Windows, and Mac.

 Key Features: Visual Mathematical Editor, Auto-completion, BibTeX support for creating a bibliography, Support for many graphic formats like complex graphs and tables, Huge library of mathematical formulae, Spell-checking, PDF viewer and more.